 LETS TAKE OUR ISLAND BACK

 The Islands Trust is attempting a complete annihilation of our local economy and social well being with new bylaws they are attempting to sneak through.
-These bylaws in conjunction with the new policy statement if implemented will turn what we have for governance into a totalitarian police state.
+These bylaws in conjunction with the new policy statement if implemented will put a strangle-hold on many hard working folks and their ability to

 WE ARE FIGHTING FOR THE RIGHT TO LIVE AND WORK.

 Support the private land rights and forestry jobs for residents on Salt Spring by opposing "The Coastal Douglas Fir Project" proposed by the Islands Trust.